 David has been featured nationally on both radio and television (Anthology on CBC radio, 1987, Spirited Artists on Bravo TV, 2003, Studio Tour on Bell Aliant Community Channel, 2013).
 He has been the subject of dozens of interviews for the press and for television and radio.

 McKay’s artwork was selected for inclusion in The N.B.
 Juried Exhibition (1985), The N.B.
 Art Competition (1987), and received an honourable mention in The Marion McCain Juried Exhibition (1989) at the Beaverbrook Art Gallery.
 David McKay’s work was shown at The Toronto International Art Fair in 2007 and The Boston International Fine Art Show in 2008.
-In 2010 the artist participated in the exhibition Wolastoq (Beautiful River): The Saint John River Project at The Beaverbrook Art Gallery and Portraits-New Brunswick Artists at the New Brunswick Museum in 2009.
+In 2010 the artist was invited to participate in the exhibition Wolastoq (Beautiful River): The Saint John River Project at the Beaverbrook Art Gallery and Portraits-New Brunswick Artists at the New Brunswick Museum in 2009.
+In 2019-2020, his work was included in the Marion McCain Exhibition of Atlantic Canadian Art at the Beaverbrook Art Gallery.

 David McKay’s artwork is in numerous private collections and is in the following public collections: The Beaverbrook Art Gallery, His Royal Highness Prince Andrew, Mount Allison University, l'Université de Moncton, Irving Oil Limited, the New Brunswick Art Bank, the Confederation Centre Art Gallery, Charlottetown, the University of New Brunswick, the New Brunswick Museum, Esso Resource Center, McCain Foods (Canada) and the City of Fredericton.

-David McKay has recently completed service of a four-year term on the board of directors of The Canada Council for the Arts.
+David McKay has completed service of a four-year term on the board of directors of The Canada Council for the Arts.
 He was elected to the Royal Academy of Arts (RCA) in 2006.
+In 2019 David was honoured with the Fredericton Arts Achievement Award for his outstanding achievement in and contribution to, the arts and cultural landscape in the city.

-When I think of my artwork, I think of my home province of New Brunswick, my years as a child growing up here and its beautifully humble landscape and buildings.
-That is what has inspired my art for over forty years and continues to do so.
+When I think of my artwork, I think of my home province of New Brunswick, my years as a child growing up here and of its beautiful landscape and humble buildings.
+That is what inspired my artwork over forty years ago and continues to do so today.

-However, the word beautiful can be misleading.
+The word beautiful however can be misleading.
 It is not only the brightly coloured leaves of autumn along the Nashwaak Valley or the brilliant sunsets over the Saint John River that I find beautiful.
-These things are beautiful but, from an artistic point of view, are also dangerously close to being merely decorative.
-The beauty that I seek, and find inspiring for my work, are the images that have an emotional impact grown from my life’s experiences associated with them.
-Those first small flecks of snow falling against a dark grey November landscape for instance, or a warm breeze late on an August night ... things that make me stop and wonder ... and remember.
+These thing are beautiful but, from an artistic point of view, are also dangerously close to being merely decorative.
+The beauty that I seek, and find inspiring for my art, are the images that have an emotional impact grown from my life's experiences associated with them.
+Those first small flecks of snow against a dark November landscape for instance, or a warm breeze late on an August night.
+Things that make me stop and wonder ... and remember.

-My dream for the future remains as it was as a young man, to be fortunate enough to spend my full time creating and promoting what I love about New Brunswick.
+My hope for the future remains as it was as a young man ... to be fortunate enough to spend my full time recreating the vision that is in my heart and mind.